tatumamckinnis/DNA/README.md

 ### Analysis Questions

-Once you have completed benchmarking, answer the following analysis questions. **Include your answers in the PDF you submit to the analysis assignment for P4 in Gradescope.** The first two questions only use `StringStrand` and `StringBuilderStrand` as provided in the starter code, so you can answer these even if you are unable to complete the `LinkStrand` implementation.
+Once you have completed benchmarking, answer the following analysis questions. **Include your answers in the PDF you submit to the analysis assignment for Project 3 in Gradescope.** The first two questions only use `StringStrand` and `StringBuilderStrand` as provided in the starter code, so you can answer these even if you are unable to complete the `LinkStrand` implementation.

-For all of the following questions, b is the number of breaks, or occurrences of the restriction enzyme, and S is the length of the splicee replacing each restriction enzyme. b is half the number of calls to append (shown in the benchmark results) since each cut (except the first) is modeled by two calls of `append` in the method `cutAndSplice` -- see the code.
-S is shown directly in the splicee column of the benchmark results.
-Keep in mind that timings with larger values of b and S may be more reliable indicators of the asymptotic big O complexity of the code.
+The following questions refer to the parameters:
+- N: the size of the original dna strand,
+- b: the number of breaks / occurrences of the `enzyme`, and
+- S: the size of the `splicee`.

-**Question 1:** What is the asymptotic runtime complexity of `cutAndSplice` when using `StringStrand` in terms of b and S?
-Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation.
+**Question 1:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringStrand`, in terms of N, b, and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.

-**Question 2:** What is the asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand` in terms of b and S?
-Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation
+**Question 2:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand`, in terms of N, b, and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.

+**Question 3:** If each character of a `String` takes about 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `StringStrand` object?
+Express your answer in terms of N, b, and S. Would the result take more or less memory if using a `StringBuilderStrand` object?
+Briefly explain.

-**Question 3:** What is the asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of b and S?
-Justify your answer in theory, referencing the implementation, and empirically, by reporting your `standardBenchmark` and `newBenchmark` results using the `StringStrand` implementation
+**Question 4:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of N, b, and S?
+Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.

-**Question 4:** The `standardBenchmark` runs until it runs out of memory.
-Which of the three implementations (`StringStrand`, `StringBuilderStrand`, or `LinkStrand`) was able to scale to the largest size splicee (the value of S) before running out of memory in the `standardBenchmark`?
-Explain why this class was more memory efficient, referencing the implementation.
+**Question 5:** If each character of a `String` takes about 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `LinkStrand` object?
+Express your answer in terms of N, b, and S. Briefly explain your answer, refereincing the implementation of `LinkStrand`.

 ## Submitting, Reflect, and Grading